Discovering Savonlinna and Lake Saimaa Finland’s Lake District

 Captain Bibby of the M/S Puijo on Saimaa lake

-Mikael makes the trip around twice per week sharing the load with his two other captains.
-He does get a respite in winter when the lake freezes up and can become a skating route.
+Mikael makes the trip roughly twice a week sharing the load with his two other captains.
+He does get a respite in winter when the lake freezes up and it can become a skating route.

 I am happy to say that Mikael was very bored on our trip.
 The waters were calm and the sun even fleetingly put in an appearance.
 Saimaa lake is vast; the largest in Finland.
 There is something about the way the sky shimmers in the water that I find transfixing.
 Turner would have loved the light.